monopolly/jsons/README.md

 # Jsons
 Based on cjson &amp; gjson.
-Fast works with json withou an allocations.
+Fast works with json without an allocations.

 ## Get a values